AEB-labs/docs-trade-compliance/docs/Export Controls/integration-of-risk-assessment/basic-concepts-3.md

       <td style={{ textAlign: "left" }}>
         The questionnaire needs to be completed or an export control officer could clear this result with an approval.

-        In the business transaction in the host system all necessary data for questionnaire creation should be filled.
+        In the business transaction in the partner system all necessary data for questionnaire creation should be filled.
       </td>
     </tr>